-The most common problem that causes a car to click and no start is a weak battery.
+A weak battery is the most common problem that causes a car to click and not start.
 The battery is not completely dead, but it is discharged, and even though it turns on the car lights, it can no longer start the engine.
 You will need to jump-start your car with a jump box, jump it with another car, or replace the battery.

-Even if your radio, dashboard turns on, and lights work, you can still have a weak battery.
+Even if your radio, dashboard turn on, and lights work, you can still have a weak battery.

 If you notice the following problems, you have what is known as a partially discharged battery.